 Journal entries are the fundamental building blocks that provide the answers to those and other questions.
 Journal entries list vital data, such as how much was credited and debited, when and from which accounts.
 Each journal entry corresponds to one discrete business transaction and is eventually posted to the general ledger.

-The validity of all financial reports are affected by the accuracy — or inaccuracy — of the information entered at this level.
+The validity of all financial reports is affected by the accuracy — or inaccuracy — of the information entered at this level.

 What Is a Journal Entry in Accounting?